nathanbraun/apy-zk-note-sync/README.md

 ## Text
 ```

-format, as well as to easily select some text and turn it into a cloze field.
-I
+I also have a snippet to easily turn text into a cloze field.
+I also have some
-also have some zk related bindings to quickly create (or open, or link to) Anki
+zk related bindings to quickly create (or open, or link to) Anki specific
-specific notes.
-Again, see my [Tech Tools](https://techtoolsbook.com)) for
+notes.
+Again, see my [Tech Tools](https://techtoolsbook.com)) for more.
-more.